Gray asexuality

-Gray asexuality, grey asexuality, or gray-sexuality is the spectrum between asexuality and allosexuality (sexual attraction towards others).
-Individuals who identify with gray asexuality are referred to as being gray-A, gray ace, or grace, and make up what is referred to as the "ace umbrella".

-Within this spectrum are terms such as demisexual, semisexual, asexual-ish and sexual-ish.
+Graysexuality, gray asexuality, or gray-sexuality (also spelled grey) is a sexuality within the asexual spectrum.
+It is often defined as limited amounts of sexual attraction that can vary in intensity.
+Individuals who identify with gray asexuality are referred to as being gray-A or gray ace, and are within what is referred to as the "asexual umbrella".
+Within the asexual spectrum are terms such as demisexual, graysexual, asexual, and many other types of non-allosexual identities.

-The emergence of online communities, such as the Asexual Visibility and Education Network (AVEN), has given gray aces locations to discuss their orientation.
+The emergence of online communities, such as the Asexual Visibility and Education Network (AVEN), has given graysexual people locations to discuss their orientation.